Chicken Thigh Marinade

 Grilled marinated chicken thighs on platter with cut taken out of one to show juicy interior.

-Place raw chicken and marinade in a freezer-safe bag and freeze for up to 3 months.
-Thaw in the refrigerator overnight before cooking.
-The chicken will marinate as it thaws.
+• Freezer Instructions: Freeze raw chicken in the marinade for up to 3 months.
+Thaw overnight in the refrigerator before cooking.

-• Cook to 185℉, not 165℉.
 Chicken thighs are safe to eat once their internal temperature reaches 165℉, but allowing them to cook until they reach 185℉ allows for the fat and collagen to break down and the chicken gets super tender (not dried out).

 five-stars